 Utah's black bear population appears to have increased since 1990, as indicated by a) a trend of increasing hunting harvests, coupled with sustained hunter success, b) a preponderance of young age classes in recent bear harvests, c) evidence of reproduction by research bears in the Book Cliffs during most of the period, d) increasing numbers of bear/livestock conflicts and rising numbers of bears killed in control efforts despite declining numbers of sheep on the State's open range and, e) increasing numbers of human-bear conflicts and rising numbers of bears trapped, moved and euthanized as a consequence.
-However, results of population reconstruction for Utah bears (reconstructing a minimum population to support the harvest age distribution) suggest the bear population from 2000 to 2006 may have stabilized.
+Population reconstruction estimates minimum adult bear numbers have likely increased since 2006, and continue to grow, with some slowing in overall growth rate since 2015.